Frequently Asked Questions

 Burn Care – treatment for acute and non-acute burn injuries and related scarring, along with physical and emotional rehabilitation

 Spinal Cord Injury – spinal cord injury rehabilitation specifically for children, offering some of the most advanced treatment in the country, with full range of services

 Cleft Lip and Palate Care – coordinated, comprehensive multidisciplinary care for children with this condition

 - What is the relationship between Shriners International and Shriners Hospitals for Children®?

 Shriners International is the fraternity that founded Shriners Hospitals for Children® in 1922.
 Today, Shriners International continues to support the hospitals by raising funds, assisting patients’ families with transportation, volunteering on hospital boards and much more.

-Children from birth to age 18 receive expert specialty medical care at these hospitals, regardless of the families' ability to pay, thanks to the efforts of Shriners and other generous supporters.
-In addition, many Shriners Hospitals for Children® facilities are engaged in medical research and are affiliated with the top academic medical institutions in North America.
+Children from birth to age 18 receive specialized medical care at the Shriners Hospitals for Children locations, regardless of the families' ability to pay, thanks to the efforts of Shriners and other generous supporters.
+In addition, many Shriners Hospitals for Children facilities are engaged in medical research and are affiliated with top academic medical institutions.